zpdsherlock/lighthouse/readme.md

   --only-audits                  Only run the specified audits  [array] --only-categories              Only run the specified categories.
 Available categories: accessibility, best-practices, performance, seo  [array]
-  --skip-audits                  Run everything except these audits  [array] --budget-path                  The path to the budget.json file for LightWallet.  [string] --disable-full-page-screenshot Disables collection of the full page screenshot, which can be quite large  [boolean]
+  --skip-audits                  Run everything except these audits  [array] --disable-full-page-screenshot Disables collection of the full page screenshot, which can be quite large  [boolean]

 Output: